EmmaHarutyunyan/Tours_website/README.md

 -Login Page: Login with Google or username and password.

--Each page includes a search tool, language translator, and footer links to all site pages.
+Each page includes a search tool, language translator, and footer links to all site pages.

 # Installation